ShyftXero/casper/readme.md

 - 1 month (30 days) is `18144000` seconds

 # Example op file
-This outlines a narrative where a user visits a website, downloads a file, and runs it. on a any windows-based agent
+This outlines a narrative where a user starts browsing facebook. decides to visit a website, downloads a file, and runs it. on a any windows-based agent

 ```toml
 [[tasks]]